Welcome to our 2021 Season

 LADY DAY AT EMERSON’S BAR & GRILL

 Travel back in time to South Philadelphia in 1959, for one of Billy Holiday’s last performances, while she shares stories about her life.
-Featuring local actress Yolanda Dwyer as Billy Holiday and Michael Truitt as Jimmy Powers, Lady Day At Emerson’s Bar & Grill will be the perfect theatrical event to help celebrate Black History Month.
+Featuring local actress Yolanda London Dwyer as jazz icon Billie Holiday and Michael Truitt as pianist Jimmy Powers, Lady Day At Emerson’s Bar & Grill will be the perfect theatrical event to help celebrate Black History Month.

 THE CURIOUS INCIDENT OF THE DOG IN NIGHT-TIME

 APRIL 16 – MAY 1, 2021 | EPAC at home

 We all see the world differently, but Christopher John Francis Boone has an unusual perspective.
 Living on the autism spectrum, life can be tough at times, but being a mathematical genius certainly helps.
 After finding his neighbor’s dog stabbed with a garden fork and being wrongfully accused, Christopher takes it upon himself to solve this dark mystery.
 But when he uncovers more truths than he bargained for, his investigation will take him farther from home than he’s ever been alone.
 Based on the novel of the same name by Mark Haddon, this Tony Award and Olivier Award winning play is about more than just a murder mystery.
 It’s about perspective and coming-of-age.
 It’s beautiful, tragic, and fun.

 Starring Ben Galosi as Christopher.

 THE BOYS IN THE BAND